 What is intramuscular stimulation (IMS)?

-IMS therapy incorporates Western medicine’s view on the neurophysiology of pain.
-IMS therapy takes thin needles, the same as those used in acupuncture, and inserts them into the muscles that are causing the pain and dysfunction.
-This dry needling technique calms the nerves that supply those muscle groups and in turn, the muscles relax and are not as irritable or sensitive — ultimately relieving your pain.
+From the field of acupuncture grew IMS also known as trigger point needling.
+It incorporates Western medicine’s view on the neurophysiology of pain.
+IMS therapy takes thin needles, the same as those used in acupuncture, and inserts them into the knots or trigger points of the tight muscles that are causing the pain and dysfunction.
+This dry needling technique calms the nerves that supply those muscle groups and in turn, the muscles relax and are not as irritable or sensitive.
+This ultimately restores the muscle’s function and relieves your pain.

 What conditions can IMS therapy treat?

-Those patients who suffer from the following conditions can greatly benefit from intramuscular stimulation:
+Those clients who suffer from the following conditions can greatly benefit from intramuscular stimulation:

 Wondering if IMS therapy is right for your painful condition or injury?
 Contact us today and our team will be happy to help!